-If you’re planning on playing the melodica in a band or performing solo then you are going to need an intermediate level instrument at the very least.
+If you’re planning on playing the melodica in a band or performing solo, then you’re going to need an intermediate level instrument at the very least.
 Remember that this instrument is not only going to have to sound good but also be sturdy enough to handle the rigors of the road night after night.
-Make sure you get a good quality carrying case for the melodica to keep it safe for transporting.
+Make sure you get a good quality carrying case for the melodica to keep it safe while transporting.

-- Decide what you will be using the melodica for.
+- Decide what you’ll be using the melodica for.
 (Learning, hobby, playing in a band.)